vicsz/spring-cloud-lab/readme.md

-__Implement your own solution to generate the random Slot result at the TODO mark (in *SlotMachineController*) .. or scroll down for one such solution.__
+__Implement your own solution to generate the random slot spin result at the TODO mark (in *SlotMachineController*) .. or scroll down for one such solution.__

 ```java